pingcap/blog/tidb-on-arm-based-k8s-cluster-x86-performance-at-15-percent-lower-cost.md

   </tr>
 </table>

-As the following graphic shows, when we compare the absolute tpmC performance under each workload, the ARM-based system and the x86-based system do not differ that much.
-After we factor in the hardware cost, the ARM price-performance ratio is at least 15% lower than x86, regardless of the workload.
+As the following graphic shows, when we compare the absolute tpmC performance under each workload, the Arm-based system and the x86-based system do not differ that much.
+After we factor in the hardware cost, the Arm price-performance ratio is at least 15% lower than x86, regardless of the workload.

 ![TPC-C price-performance ratio](media/tpc-c-price-performance-ratio.jpg)
 <div class="caption-center"> TPC-C price-performance ratio </div>